-The Climate Bonds Standard is complemented by a number of documents, including the library of Sector-Specific Criteria as well as the Assurance Framework and various guidance documents.
+The Climate Bonds Standard is complemented by a number of documents, including the library of Sector Eligibility Criteria as well as the Assurance Framework and various guidance documents.
 This package of documents is outlined below:

-• Climate Bonds Standard (available here)
+Climate Bonds Standard

-- Lays out a set of mandatory requirements consistent with the Green Bond Principles - Includes a library of sector-based criteria to define what projects and assets are eligible for certification (available here and here) - o Provides the requirements for certification and describes the certification process - o Defines the required levels of assurance and procedures for managing non-conformance.
+- Lays out a set of mandatory requirements consistent with the Green Bond Principles and Green Loan Principles - Includes a library of sector-based criteria to define what projects and assets are eligible for certification - Provides the requirements for certification and describes the certification process - Defines the required process for assurance and procedures for managing non-conformance.